johnsusek/praeco/README.md

 I think it works with 6.x, but I haven't confirmed the operation.

-Configure the elastalert 2 `config.yaml` with:
+Configure the ElastAlert 2 `config.yaml` with:
 - Your `es_host`
 - A unique `writeback_index`
 - Change the rules_folder to `rules`